edyrkaj/tasks-todo/readme.md

-# Firebase & AngularJS TodoMVC Example
+# Firebase & AngularJS Todo  Example

 > Firebase is a scalable realtime backend that lets you build apps fast without managing servers.